 Wrapping Up Your Cannabis Resume

-Don’t overthink writing your cannabis resume.
+Don’t overthink writing your cannabis resume or cover letter.
 Follow our guide, and you’ll be on your way to producing a clean, organized sheet that highlights your best talents.
-The cannabis industry continues to grow steadily, and if you’re looking to make a transition, we can help you find your dream job in cannabis.
-Contact us at firstname.lastname@example.org for more information.
+The cannabis industry continues to grow steadily, and if you’re looking to make a transition, we can help you find your dream job in cannabis–from dispensary budtender positions to executive roles.
+Contact us at email@example.com for more information on marijuana jobs.